jmmartyn/jmmartyn.github.io/_pages/about.md

 **Science Videography:** If a picture speaks a thousand words, then a video paints a thousand pictures!
 This is especially true in science communication, where video is a remarkably effective medium for teaching a wide audience.
-With this in mind, I’ve started making animated research talk videos, aimed at presenting research results in an intuitive and engaging format; see my channel here: [youtube.com/@JohnMMartyn](https://www.youtube.com/@JohnMMartyn).
+With this in mind, I’ve started making animated research talk videos, aimed at presenting research in an intuitive and engaging format; see my channel here: [youtube.com/@JohnMMartyn](https://www.youtube.com/@JohnMMartyn).
 I hope to keep developing this passion going forward!